cstuartroe/sauna/templates/README.md

 Verbs are negated with the suffix *-nA*.

 ```
-so       etanasen
 that-NOM eat-NEG-PST-S1S
-"I didn't eat it."
+I didn't eat it.
 ```

 ```
-eyokat     uherene
 magpie-NOM see-PSV-NEG-S2/3S
-"The magpie is not visible."
+The magpie is not visible.
 ```

 ### Tense